Chapter 5:

 “It’s…’Professional’ but with a zero for both Os and a one for the L…”

-The figure pulled up the phone and entered the given password.
+The figure pulled up Omar's phone and entered the given password.
 “Looks like you told the truth on that one pretty easily.”

 “C-can I go now?”

-“…Yes…go to hell…you piece of shit.”
+“…Yes…go to the bottom of this river, piece of trash.”
 The car quickly tipped forward into the water and began to sink fast!

 End of Chapter 5